mrlucasrib/artificial-intelligence-ufop/README.md

-# Inteligencia Artificial-ufop
+# Artificial Intelligence
-Trabalhos e atividades da disciplina BCC325 - Inteligência Artificial da Universidade Federal de Ouro Preto
+Works and activities of the subject BCC325 - Artificial Intelligence at the Federal University of Ouro Preto